 The Current JMIC Bylaws can be amended (i) by a vote of three-fourths of the Members voting at an annual or special meeting of Members or (ii) by the directors of JMIC at any regular or special meeting of the Board by a vote of two-thirds of the entire Board.
-The Proposed Converted JMIC Bylaws can be amended by (i) by a vote of three-fourths of the shareholders entitled to vote present at any meeting of the shareholders at which a quorum is present or (ii) by a vote of two-thirds of the directors at which a quorum is present.
+The Proposed Converted JMIC Bylaws can be amended by (i) by a vote of three-fourths of the shareholders entitled to vote present at any meeting of the shareholders at which a quorum is present or (ii) by a vote of two-thirds of the directors present at any meeting of the Board of Directors at which a quorum is present.